MousaviLaleh/PyBer_Analysis/README.md

 By taking the [following steps](images/03.png):
-  - The total number of rides for each city type
+  - Calculate the total number of rides for each city type
-  - The total number of drivers for each city type
+  - Calculate the total number of drivers for each city type
-  - The sum of the fares for each city type
+  - Calculate the sum of the fares for each city type
-  - The average fare per ride for each city type
+  - Calculate the average fare per ride for each city type
-  - The average fare per driver for each city type
+  - Calculate the average fare per driver for each city type

   The PyBer summary DataFrame is formatted as shown